hilltop-software/sampler_qa_checks_demo/README.md

 ## Preventing duplicate checks by checking labels

-When you save a QACheck you must attach a label.
+When you call `HilltopHost.Sampler.SaveQACheck()` to save a QACheck you must attach a mandatory label.
+This is provided back to you so you can see if youve already reported a problem.

 Run, sample, or test objects provided in the payload include a `QAChecks` attribute containing previous checks saved against that object.
 By checking the labels in the `QAChecks` you can see if your check has already been saved, and skip creating it again.
 The `ICheck` interface provides a `has_check_result()` helper method to make this easier:

 ```python
 if self.has_check_result(context, "outside_range_check"):